New binary black hole mergers in the LIGO--Virgo O3a data: Changes to the O2 analysis pipeline

 \section{Changes to the O2 analysis pipeline}

-Our analysis pipeline is similar in overall structure to the one we used in the O2 analysis~\cite{ias_pipeline_o1_catalog_new_search_prd2019} but differs in the following aspects: \begin{enumerate} \item \textit{Template bank construction:} In this analysis we follow the same method as in \cite{ias_o2_pipeline_new_events_prd2020} to construct template banks, now using a noise power spectral density (PSD) representative of O3a data.
+Our analysis pipeline is similar in overall structure to the one we used in the O2 analysis~\cite{ias_pipeline_o1_catalog_new_search_prd2019} but differs in the following aspects:

+\begin{enumerate} \item \textit{Template bank construction:} In this analysis we follow the same method as in \cite{ias_o2_pipeline_new_events_prd2020} to construct template banks, now using a noise power spectral density (PSD) representative of O3a data.
 Due to the improved sensitivity at high frequencies relative to O2, we expand the range of frequencies to 24--\SI{600}{\hertz} for \texttt{BBH 0-4} in order to satisfy the criterion that we retain $>99\%$ of the matched-filtering SNR over the entire parameter space.
 In the O3a analysis we add a sixth BBH bank (\texttt{BBH 5}) to search for heavier mergers, possibly including IMBH constituents.
 An IMBH is roughly defined by the range of masses $10^2$--$10^6\,\rm M_\odot$, which we can only just begin to probe given the current low-frequency sensitivity.
 Our high-mass template bank covers detector frame primary masses in the $[100, 200]\,{\rm M}_\odot$ range and secondary masses within $[10, 100]\,{\rm M}_\odot$, motivated by the fact that our templates contain only the fundamental multipole mode, whose merger frequency moves below the sensitive band for higher-mass binaries.
 Higher-order multipole modes also become increasingly important at extreme mass ratios, so we limit the mass ratio to a minimum of $1/10$ (in contrast with the lighter banks' limit of $1/18$).
-The final difference between \texttt{BBH 5} and \texttt{BBH 0-4} is that we construct the high-mass bank using a frequency range of 20--\SI{512}{\hertz} because a negligible amount of SNR lies outside this band for the masses in \texttt{BBH 5}.
+The final difference between \texttt{BBH 5} and \texttt{BBH 0-4} is that we construct the high-mass bank using a frequency range of $20$--\SI{512}{\hertz} because a negligible amount of SNR lies outside this band for the masses in \texttt{BBH 5}.
+This new bank was responsible for 2 of our 42 detections, as well as the veto of GW190521 and the sub-threshold trigger for the GWTC-2.1 event GW190426\_190642.
+We expect detection to become more difficult in this region of parameter space because detector noise washes out the low-frequency inspiral of the heavier events, with only a small number of cycles near the merger falling in the sensitive band.
+We illustrate the template coverage for all banks over the space of detector-frame constituent masses in Fig.~\ref{fig:banks}